hydephp/develop/docs/digging-deeper/updating-hyde.md

 # Updating Hyde Projects

-This guide will help you update Hyde to the latest version.
+This guide will help you update your HydePHP project to the latest version.

 ## Updating Hyde/Hyde